 |Get fit options structure property names and values|

 |Number of input arguments of |

 |Problem-dependent parameter names of |

 |Set model fit options|

 |Name of |

 - Parametric Fitting

 Find all library model types for the Curve Fitter app and the

 fitfunction, set fit options, and optimize starting points.

-- Least-Squares Fitting
+- Introduction to Least-Squares Fitting